aimeeu/udacity-blockchain-project03-REST/README.md

 ### CURL examples for error conditions

-Request contains a valid integer height that does not exist in the database
+__Request contains a valid integer height that does not exist in the database (height out of bounds)__

 Curl command:
 ```bash